 Capital assets, including tangible and intangible assets, are reported in the government-wide financial statements (i.e. governmental activities and business type activities) and the proprietary fund financial statements.
 Capital assets reported include school district buildings and sites, construction in progress, improvements other than buildings and sites, land and machinery and equipment.
-Capital assets reported in the financial reports will include individual capital assets with an historical cost equal to or greater than $5,000.
-The Federal regulations governing school lunch programs require capital assets attributable to the school lunch program with a historical cost of equal to or greater than $500 be capitalized.
+Capital assets reported in the financial reports will include individual capital assets with an historical cost equal to or greater than $5,000, except for intangible right to use lease assets.
+Federal regulations governing school lunch programs require capital assets attributable to the school lunch program with a historical cost of equal to or greater than $500 be capitalized.
 Additionally, capital assets are depreciated over the useful life of each capital asset.

-All intangible assets with a purchase price equal to or greater than $5,000 with useful life of two or more years, are included in the intangible asset inventory for capitalization purposes.
+All intangible assets (except for the right to use lease assets) with a purchase price equal to or greater than $5,000 with useful life of two or more years, are included in the intangible asset inventory for capitalization purposes.
 Such assets are recorded at actual historical cost and amortized over the designated useful lifetime applying a straight-line method of depreciation.
 If there are no legal, contractual, regulatory, technological or other factors that limit the useful life of the asset, then the intangible asset needs to be considered to have an indefinite useful life and no amortization should be recorded.

-The capital assets management system will be updated annually to account for the addition/acquisition, disposal, and relocation of capital assets.
-It is the responsibility of the Board Secretary to count and reconcile the capital assets listing with the capital assets management system on June 30 each year.
+The capital assets management system must be updated monthly to account for the addition/acquisition, disposal, relocation/transfer of capital assets.
+It is the responsibility of the superintendent to count and reconcile the capital assets with capital assets management system on June 30 each year.

-It is the responsibility of the Board Secretary to develop administrative regulations implementing this policy.
-It will also be the responsibility of the Board Secretary to educate employees about this policy and its supporting administrative regulations.
+It is the responsibility of the Superintendent or Designee to develop administrative regulations implementing this policy.
+It will also be the responsibility of the Superintendent or Designee to educate employees about this policy and its supporting administrative regulations.